gophergala2016/gophertron/views/README.md

 views
 =====

-I'm not a Javascript developer by any chance, so this code might be pretty ugly, given that it's one of the few times I've written JS.
+Code might be pretty ugly, I'm not a web developer so this code might be pretty amateurish to say the least.